carbon-language/carbon-lang/docs/project/principles/safety_strategy.md

 -   **Data race safety** protects against racing memory accesses, whether concurrent or unsynchronized.

-### Guaranteed safety is different from hardening and mitigation
+### Guaranteed safety versus hardening and mitigation

-A safety guarantee must be distinguished from hardening against or mitigating a vulnerability.
 A safety guarantee is an especially strong requirement: the properties must be enforced in a clearly defined way even for programs that contain bugs due to violating the language rules.
 As a consequence, the behavior intended to catch bugs remains observable by intentional code.

-Hardening and mitigations are importantly different from safety guarantees.
-They address the feasibility of exploiting a vulnerability, but may not provide the strict guarantee in order to provide better performance in some dimension or better scaling.
+Hardening and mitigations address the feasibility of exploiting a vulnerability, but may not provide the strict guarantee in order to provide better performance in some dimension or better scaling.

 For example,
 [memory tagging](https://llvm.org/devmtg/2018-10/slides/Serebryany-Stepanov-Tsyrklevich-Memory-Tagging-Slides-LLVM-2018.pdf)